Meet Jin Mobile

 Built for moments you can’t write

 Speak rough.
-Send polished.
+Send polished - with dictation

 Dictate 4x faster, anywhere, offline.